apache/yunikorn-site/docs/user_guide/sorting_policies.md

 A _parent_ queue will always use the fair policy to sort the child queues.

-The relative priority of child queues (in the case of _parent_ queue sorting) and applciations (in the case of _leaf_ queue sorting) will be considered first.
+The relative priority of child queues (in the case of _parent_ queue sorting) and applications (in the case of _leaf_ queue sorting) will be considered first.
 To ignore application and queue priorities when scheduling, set the queue property `application.sort.priority` to `disabled`.